JoElfner/multisim/README.rst

 - **Developer/maintainer:** https://www.linkedin.com/in/johannes-elfner

-Even though MultiSim is **operational**, many things have to be *refactored*, *replaced*, *improved* etc...
-Especially at the core class `SimEnv` and the most basic parts like pipes and TES, a steep learning curve of the Dev can be witnessed. ;) Thus enhancements should start here.
+Even though MultiSim is **operational**, many things have to be *refactored*, *replaced*, *improved* or *removed*.
+Especially the core class `SimEnv` and the most basic parts like pipes and TES require a general overhaul.
+Thus enhancements should start here.

 Furthermore current tests used for TDD are based on **proprietary measurement data**.
 Thus these tests **cannot be published**.
 Hence tests included in this